A Guide to Create a Blockchain on ABT Node

 Upon logging in to your ABT Node you will be taken to the main dashboard view.
 In this view, you can see basic information about your node including storage, your node and owner DID addresses and an overview of running blocklets, team members and more.

 The marketplace is where you can find and install Blocklets.
-If you remember from our description earlier, Blocklets can be stand alone apps, reusable components, or smart contract that allow us to extend the functionality of our ABT Node.
-For this tutorial, lets find the Blocklet named Blockchain Manager and install it.
+If you remember from our description earlier, Blocklets can be stand-alone apps, reusable components, or smart contracts that allow us to extend the functionality of our ABT Node.
+For this tutorial, let's find the Blocklet named Blockchain Manager and install it.
 By default, the latest version of the Blocklet will be installed.